 About Santacruz Silver Mining Ltd.

-Santacruz is a Mexican focused silver company with a producing silver mine (Rosario); the right to operate a silver mine and mill facility (Veta Grande); an advanced-stage project (San Felipe) and an exploration project (Gavilanes).
+Santacruz is a Mexican focused silver company with two producing silver projects (Rosario, including the Cinco Estrellas property, and the right to operate the Veta Grande silver project and milling facility); and three exploration properties including the Gavilanes property, Minillas property and Zacatecas properties.
 The Company is managed by a technical team of professionals with proven track records in developing, operating and discovering silver mines in Mexico.
 Our corporate objective is to become a mid-tier silver producer.

 Arturo Préstamo Elizondo,